FaCT: Faithful Concept Traces for Explaining Neural Network Decisions

 \section{Abstract}

 Deep networks have shown remarkable performance across a wide range of tasks, yet getting a global concept-level understanding of how they function remains a key challenge.
 Many post-hoc concept-based approaches have been introduced to understand their workings, yet they are not always faithful to the model.
 Further, they make restrictive assumptions on the concepts a model learns, such as class-specificity, small spatial extent, or alignment to human expectations.
 In this work, we put emphasis on the faithfulness of such concept-based explanations and propose a new model with model-inherent mechanistic concept-explanations.
 Our concepts are shared across classes and, from any layer, their contribution to the logit and their input-visualization can be faithfully traced.
 We also leverage foundation models to propose a new concept-consistency metric, \metric, that can be used to evaluate concept-based methods.
-We show that, compared to prior work, our concepts are quantitatively more consistent and users find our concepts to be more interpretable, all while retaining competitive ImageNet performance.\footnote{$\dagger$ Denotes equal contribution as advisors.
-Code available at \href{https://github.com/m-parchami/FaCT}{github.com/m-parchami/FaCT}}
+Compared to prior work, we show that our concepts are quantitatively more consistent and that users find them to be more interpretable, while retaining competitive ImageNet performance. \footnote{Code available at \href{https://github.com/m-parchami/FaCT}{github.com/m-parchami/FaCT}. $^\dagger$Denotes equal contribution as advisors.}